Doing business as a DBA??

 Applying for Employer Identification Number:

-If you want to keep your personal and business matters parted, you can apply for the Employer identification number.
+You can apply for the Employer identification number if you want to keep your personal and business matters parted.
 It will help you to keep track of your business through a separate security number.

 DBA needs renewal every five years or so.
 You must renew it before it expires to operate your legal DBA smoothly.